Microsoft-Build-2016/CodeLabs-GameDev-3-ANGLE/Source/Ex2/README.md

 1. Copy the code from  **[SimpleRenderer.cpp](./End/Breakout/SimpleRenderer.cpp)** and paste it into **SimpleRenderer.cpp**.

 1. Save your work.
 Press **F5** to build and run your app.
-You app should now look like this:
+You app should now look like the following.

 	![Breakout App](../../Images/ex2-breakout-app.png?raw=true "Breakout App")